In Whitmer kidnapping plot, extremists also wanted to blow up a bridge, tried to buy explosives, feds say

 Lawyers for the defendants did not immediately respond to requests for comment.

-Federal prosecutors rarely distinguish violence or threats from extremists in the U.S. as domestic terrorism because there is technically no federal domestic terror law.
+Federal prosecutors rarely distinguish violence or threats from extremists in the United States as domestic terrorism because there is technically no federal domestic terrorism law.
 But after the insurrection on Jan.
 6, and amid a rise in threats from right-wing extremists and white supremacist groups, the Justice Department has signaled a new push toward battling domestic terrorism.

-Prosecutors have recently described some of those accused of storming the Capitol as participating acts of domestic terror, and House Democrats have introduced a bill that would introduce federal penalties for domestic terrorism.
+Prosecutors have recently described some of those accused of storming the Capitol as participating in acts of domestic terrorism, and House Democrats have introduced a bill that would introduce federal penalties for domestic terrorism.

-Prosecutors say that Fox, a member of Three Percenters, an extremist group, had grown increasingly angry over the coronavirus restrictions in Michigan.
+Prosecutors say Fox, a member of Three Percenters, an extremist group, had grown increasingly angry over the coronavirus restrictions in Michigan.
 As retaliation, he allegedly began plotting to kidnap Whitmer, a plan he discussed last June with Croft, a fellow Three Percenter.
 The two decided they would recruit “like-minded individuals to their cause,” the indictment said.

 At a militant-group training camp last August, Fox proposed the kidnapping plot to the other co-defendants, who were members of the anti-government extremist group the “Wolverine Watchmen,” the indictment said.
 The group soon began surveilling Whitmer’s vacation home and “drew a map” that “noted approximate distances from the home to police first responders,” according to court documents.